 17.1.
-EURO ISTOXX EX FINANCIALS HIGH DIVIDEND 50 INDFX
+EURO ISTOXX EX FINANCIALS HIGH DIVIDEND 50 INDEX

-The EURO iSTOXX ex Financials High Dividend 50 Index aims to select from the EURO STOXX ex Financials universe, 50 stocks with high dividend yields, while applying a maximum weight cap of 10% per company.
+The EURO iSTOXX ex Financials High Dividend 50 Index aims to select from the EURO STOXX ex Financials universe (Following the introduction of the new ICB classification that separates Real Estate from Financials Industry, and in order to retain the representation of the originally intended economic reality, effective with September 2020 Review, an additional filter excluding ICB Industry Real Estate (ICB code: 35) will be applied), 50 stocks with high dividend yields, while applying a maximum weight cap of 10% per company.
 Companies are weighted by dividend yield.